-Sarah Rice began her career as The Girl in the long-running Off-Broadway production of The Fantasticks.
+Sarah began her career as The Girl in the long-running original Off-Broadway production of The Fantasticks.
 She originated the role of Johanna in Sweeney Todd on Broadway for which she won a Theatre World Award and recorded on RCA.

-leading soprano and dramatic roles performed all over the world with a bunch of great people (Joan Sutherland, Richard Bonynge, Leona Mitchell, Marni Nixon, Angela Lansbury, Harold Prince and Stephen Sondheim among others).
+Opera/Operetta/Music Theatre/Theatre credits include: leading soprano and dramatic roles performed all over the world with a bunch of great people (Joan Sutherland, Richard Bonynge, Leona Mitchell, Marni Nixon, Angela Lansbury, Harold Prince and Stephen Sondheim among others).

-He wrote incidental music for the 1999 20th Anniversary Off-Broadway production of The Elephant Man, and has had two musical works commissioned – “The 46th Street Mass,” commissioned by St. Clement’s Episcopal Church in New York, and the sung ballet “My Shadow,” based on the Robert Louis Stevenson poem, commissioned by the Staten Island Ballet.
+He wrote incidental music for the 1999 20th Anniversary Off-Broadway production of The Elephant Man, and has had two musical works commissioned: The 46th Street Mass, commissioned by St. Clement’s Episcopal Church in New York, and the sung ballet My Shadow, based on the Robert Louis Stevenson poem, commissioned by the Staten Island Ballet.

-Darryl has two plays, Heavenly Sunlight and Blue Skies, both of which were given readings by the Woodstock Fringe Playwrights Unit in 2015 and 2016.
-He also has a comic performance monologue called “Time’s Here”, which was produced in Atlanta, GA, by The Parenthesis Theatre Club for their Buckhead Shorts series.
+Darryl has written two plays, Heavenly Sunlight and Blue Skies, both of which were given readings by the Woodstock Fringe Playwrights Unit, in 2015 and 2016.
+He also has created a comic performance monologue, Time’s Here, which was produced in Atlanta, GA, by The Parenthesis Theater Club for their Buckhead Shorts series.

 Darryl is a graduate of the Oberlin Conservatory of Music (OH), Temple University (PA) and the American Musical and Dramatic Academy (NYC).